Porphyrios (whale): Life

 Porphyrios is mentioned in the writings of the 6th-century Byzantine historian Procopius, both in the History of the Wars (VII 29)' and The Secret History.
 According to Procopius, Porphyrios measured 13.7 meters (45 ft) long and 4.6 meters (15 ft) wide.
-Whales were not well understood in antiquity or in the Middle Ages and were often seen simply as great monsters.
+Whales were not well understood in antiquity or in the Middle Ages and were often seen simply as great monsters (the original meaning of κῆτος being sea monster, and later describing Cetacea).

-It is not possible to confidently identify which species Porphyrios belonged to.
+It is not possible to confidently identify to which species Porphyrios belonged.
 It might have been a sperm whale or an unusually large orca.
-Identification as a sperm whale is supported by its size, lengthy lifespan and temperament.
-On the other hand, identification as an orca is supported by its geographical location, since true whales rarely venture into the waters which Porphyrios is known to have frequented.
-If the name is a reference to the skin color, it could support either identification since both the black of orcas and dark brownish gray of sperm whales could be misinterpreted as dark purple.
+Identification as a sperm whale is supported by its size, long lifespan, and temperament.
+On the other hand, identification as an orca is supported by its geographical location, since true whales rarely venture into the waters which Porphyrios was known to have frequented.
+If the name is a reference to the skin color, it could support either identification since both the black of orcas and the dark brownish gray of sperm whales could be interpreted as dark purple.

-The most accepted theory on how Porphyrios ended up in the waters of Constantinople is that when it was young, it swam through the Dardanelles while hunting and the strong currents of the strait prevented it from returning to the Aegean sea.
+The most accepted theory of how Porphyrios ended up in the waters of Constantinople holds that when it was young, it swam through the Dardanelles while hunting and the strong currents of the strait prevented it from returning to the Aegean Sea.
 It also could not enter the Black Sea, a sea that whales avoid due to the low levels of oxygen in its waters.
 Consequently, Porphyrios was trapped in the Sea of Marmara.
-It is probable that it was the only whale in these waters and as a result had an abundance of prey to feed on.
-If it was an orca, this could explain its enormous size.
+It is probable that it was the only whale in these waters, and as a result had an abundance of prey on which to feed.
+If it was an orca, this abundance could explain its unusually large size.